Inzerki

 Inzerki (إنزركي; ⵉⵏⵣⵔⴽⵉ) is a village in the rural commune of Argana, in the Sous valley of Morocco.
 The village is located 82 km north of Agadir.

 The village is known for having the oldest and largest apiary in the world.
 Built in 1520, the apiary is composed of over 3,000 beehives.

 History

 The apiary was built in 1520 using wood, rock, and adobe by a Shilha beekeeper seeking barakah (blessings) and counsel from a Sufi Sheikh, Sidi Mohamed ben El Hussain in the nearby village of Tafilaft.
 The Sheikh prayed for the beekeeper's success, and advised him on scouting a location to lay the first beehive.

 Once he harvested honey from the hive, he visited the Sheikh's zawiya to gift the honey to the Sheikh.
-The Sheikh divided the honey amongst his students at the zawiya and made further prayers for Allah to give barakah upon his beekeeping efforts.
+The Sheikh divided the honey amongst his students at the zawiya and made further prayers for Allah to give barakah (blessings) upon his beekeeping efforts.